tokamohamed03/ESP32-Smart-Home-Automation/README.md

 ### Door Event Logging

 The system records the timestamps of recent door events and displays the latest 10 opening and closing logs through the mobile application.

+### LCD Display

+The LCD continuously displays the current room temperature, the selected temperature threshold, whether the temperature is within the acceptable range or exceeds the limit, and the door status as open or closed.

 ### Bluetooth Communication